-Aloo paratha is an Indian bread stuffed with spicy potato.
-It is a hearty meal that can be packed for children’s lunch.
-I prefer to serve delicious aloo paratha with hot tangy garlic-tomato dip (instead of pickle) & refreshing onion raita for breakfast or dinner.
+Aloo paratha, an Indian bread stuffed with spicy potato, is a hearty meal and hence may be packed as children’s lunch.
+I also prefer to serve hot aloo paratha for breakfast or dinner along with pungent garlic-tomato dip (instead of pickle) & refreshing onion raita.

-You can find the recipes for both aloo paratha & garlic-tomato dip as below:
+The recipes for both aloo paratha & garlic-tomato dip is as below:

 Yields : 8 parathas